-On the outskirts of Sandane you can also have a look at the Holvikejekt.
-The ship from 1881 is a reminder of the important trade that took place between Nordfjord and Bergen.
-The Holvikejekt was used to export wood logs and other products made of tree to Bergen, and it returned here with flour, sugar, clothes and other products from the city.
-The ship is 20 meters long and 8,6 meters wide, and was one of the biggest of its kind.
-Today it is the only one of its kind left in original form.
+Just west of Sandane you’ll also find Holvikejekta.
+This ship from 1881 is a reminder of the important trade networks between Nordfjord and Bergen.
+Holvikejekta was used to export firewood and timber to Bergen, bringing flour, sugar, clothing and other city goods back in return.
+The ship is 20 meters long and 8.6 meters wide, and was one of the largest of its kind.
+Of the many jekts that sailed along the coast, Holvikejekta is the only one that remains preserved in its original state.

 I you wish to book a guided tour, please send an email to email@example.com or call us at +47 480 63 234.